codenart/codenart.github.io/_posts/1-html/2017-07-27-html-4-container-tags.md

 It's very easy to learn.
 So, let's start our
 [CSS tutorials](https://codenart.github.io/beauty/ "ext").

-Wait!
+Oh wait!
 There's another important thing I've to tell you about HTML containers.
 Just give me 30 seconds more to finish this tutorial before we start our [first CSS tutorial](https://codenart.github.io/beauty/ "ext").